Travel writing: a taster

 A taster course to help you turn your travel experiences into a saleable travel article.

-Students say: "The course was better than I could have imagined"; "very informative, practical and enjoyable"; "excellent insight into how to get into travel writing and get articles published.".
+Students like: "the course was better than I could have imagined"; "very informative, practical and enjoyable"; "excellent insight into how to get into travel writing and get articles published.".

 This is a live online course.
 You will need: